Jump to:

 However, you can get an idea of the short circuit’s location (appliance, outlet, or switch) with a few simple tests before the electrician or appliance repair technician arrives.

-- If there’s an appliance you suspect may have a short, try plugging it into a different outlet.
+• If there’s an appliance you suspect may have a short, try plugging it into a different outlet.
 If it immediately trips the breaker, you’ll know the appliance is the problem.
-Unplug it immediately and don’t use any appliance with a short.
-An electrician or appliance repair tech will need to fix the problem.
+Unplug it immediately, and don’t use any appliances with a short.
+An electrician or appliance repair technician will need to fix the problem.

 Faulty or Blown Circuit Breaker